 A reverse mortgage is a financial tool that allows a homeowner to cash in on the equity in their homes.
 To do this, a homeowner would borrow against their home’s value and receive a lump sum of money, monthly payments or a line of credit in exchange.
 Reverse mortgages are touted as a low-cost way to create supplemental income streams in retirement, but they’re not for everyone.
-Anytime you’re dealing with a major financial decision, it might be worth consulting with a financial advisor.
-You can easily find one in your area using SmartAsset’s free advisor matching tool.
+A reverse mortgage is a big decision that can have a major impact on your financial situation, so if you’re considering one, it’s a good idea to find a financial advisor to consult with first.

 What Is a Reverse Mortgage, and How Does It Work?